Guowei-Yan/wireframe_article/README.md

 ### `Known Bugs for now`

 The fifth version has know bugs:
-* The cards in same line still can't align
+* The cards in same line don't align because I have not created cards lines div yet.
+It will be fixed shortly.
 * It's flashing since I used setInverval and redux store to check how many cards should have

 ### `Update`